Job Time Tracking

 FROM oee_machine_events

-WHERE job_id = _job_id AND end_ts IS NOT NULL
+WHERE id = _job_id AND event_type = 'batch' AND end_ts IS NOT NULL

 )